Stop foreclosure sale date is something that should be handled by a foreclosure attorney when it involves filing a lawsuit or filing bankruptcy.

 A homeowner can still stop a foreclosure by filing a lawsuit against the lender if the lender violates the rights of the homeowner.
 A lawsuit is a way of challenging the foreclosure process; to prevail in a lawsuit a foreclosure attorney must do their best to convince the court that the foreclosure should not take place.
 An experienced foreclosure lawyer will need to file the lawsuit based on California foreclosure laws [SB900].
 Under California foreclosure laws, lenders are held responsible for any mistakes and violations they make.

 A homeowner can also file for bankruptcy to stop the foreclosure, which automatically stops foreclosure in situations when a notice of foreclosure is served.
 Once a borrower files for bankruptcy, an automatic stay will go into effect that will act as an injunction, which will stop the foreclosure.

-Consumer Action Law Group is providing free foreclosure case evaluation for homeowners who want to stop foreclosure sales.
-The foreclosure attorneys at the firm can help homeowners determine if lender violated the SB900 and the best options for homeowner to stop foreclosure immediately.
+Consumer Action Law Group is providing a free foreclosure case evaluation for homeowners who want to stop foreclosure sales.
+The foreclosure attorneys at the firm can help homeowners determine if the lender violated the SB900 and the best options for the homeowner to stop foreclosure immediately.